California Employee Rights: Everything You Need to Know

 California Labor Issue: 5.
 Calculating Work Hours/Travel Time

-In some cases, employees are able to claim working hours when performing job-related activities such as traveling, attending a training, or receiving some other type of education for work -- even though these activities aren't technically considered "work time".
+In some cases, employees are able to claim working hours when performing job-related activities such as traveling, attending a training, or receiving some other type of education for work -- even though these activities aren't technically considered "work time."
 To help correctly calculate work hours for California employees, employers are expected to maintain clear and consistent meanings of both the company's workday and the workweek.
-Employers must also communicate any changes in rate due to traveling or other special circumstance.
+Employers must also communicate any changes in rate due to traveling or other special circumstances.

-Rather than getting paid overtime, employees can ask for makeup time, which lets them to instead take leave for personal reasons.
+Rather than getting paid overtime, employees can ask for makeup time, which lets them instead take leave for personal reasons.
 As an employer, you can certainly allow for makeup time if your employee asks for it, but you're not required to permit it.
 If you're a private employer that is subject to the Fair Labor Standards Act, you're not allowed to give employees compensatory time instead of overtime.

-It's also important to understand rules surrounding the seventh consecutive day of work, which entitles nonexempt employees to overtime pay.
+It's also important to understand rules surrounding the seventh consecutive day of work, which entitles non-exempt employees to overtime pay.
 There may also be additional requirements from both California and the federal government on how many hours may be worked in certain periods.
-Additionally, any California company employing piece rate workers must also compensate those workers for their rest periods on top of the money paid at their piece rate.
+Additionally, any California company employing piece-rate workers must also compensate those workers for their rest periods on top of the money paid at their piece rate.
 This should be determined by a pre-determined hourly rate.

 Depending on the employee's age, the company's industry, and the time of year, there may be limits on how many hours can be worked under both federal and state law.
 However, some circumstances permit extended working hours.
 There is also a limit on how many hours a minor may work.

 California Labor Issue: 6.
 Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA)